onionshare/onionshare/.github/ISSUE_TEMPLATE/bug.md

 name: Bug report
 about: Use this form to submit a bug report about something not working in OnionShare
 ---
+- [ ] I have already searched the issue queue for my error message or symptom

 ## Details about your operating system

 Operating system: (Linux / Windows) Version/distribution: (Ubuntu 22.04 / Debian Bookworm / macOS Ventura, etc)

 ## How did you install OnionShare